kudobuilder/kudo/keps/0000-kep-template.md

 # Title

-This is the title of the KEP.
+This is the title of the KUDO Enhancement Proposal (KEP).
 Keep it simple and descriptive.
 A good title can help communicate what the KEP is and should be considered as part of any review.